 You may also like to join the Mature-aged Students' Association (MASA).
-This is an organisation set up by the UWA Student Guild to cater for the interests of mature-aged students in all faculties of the university.
+This is an organisation set up by the UWA Student Guild to cater for the interests of mature-aged students in all schools of the university.
 They hold monthly social events for mature-aged students at UWA.
 Check out their Facebook page for more information.

-The Guild Student Assist team is available to help students with any academic, financial or welfare issues.
+The Guild Student Assistssist team is available to help students with any academic, financial or welfare issues.
 This includes any issues with your supervisor, your thesis, your scholarship, etc. They can provide confidential, independent and friendly advice when you need it, so don't be afraid to get into contact with them.